bahrus/be-reformable/README.md

 > Other components / enhancements that leverage this enhancement, and actually perform the fetch should consider use of [be-hashing-out](https://github.com/bahrus/be-hashing-out) or some other security mechanism if there's any sense of danger that justifies adding that security check.

-## Support for emitting fetch-ready event only after a button click [TODO]:
+## Support for emitting "fetch-ready" event only after a button click [TODO]:

 ```html
 <link id=newton-microservice rel=preconnect href=https://newton.now.sh/ >